gowtham291/2023-fifa-womens-wc/README.md

 ![Knockout Stage Prediction Bracket(based on Form-based Model)](Images/model-based.png)

-Not too bad upto now (self-reassures??)
+Not too bad upto now, 10/16 right (self-reassures??)
 ![Knockout Stage Prediction Bracket(as of the end of the group stage)](Images/actual.png)